kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

 # Managed DB Comparison

-To find out best storage solution for Compass, we defined following requirements:
+To find out the best storage solution for Compass, we defined the following requirements:
 1. Fully managed solution - we don't want to spend time on managing DB
 2. Extensible "schema" that allow searching by specifying JSON Path.
-We plan to allow clients storing  metadata for Runtime or Application as a JSON objects in labels or annotations.
+We plan to allow clients storing metadata for Runtime or Application as a JSON object in labels or annotations.
 3. Easy local development
 4. Have an alternative that can be installed in k8s cluster.
 5. Store big documents ~10MB